Travelling to Australia

 All passports must be valid for the duration of stay in Australia and must have the appropriate visa (if required).

-Customs & Quarantine
+Customs & Biosecurity

 The Australian Customs Service manages the security and integrity of the Australian border and assists people and cargo to move in and out of the country.

-Useful information about what items must be declared for inspection, what happens if you fail to declare or dispose of any quarantine items or make a false declaration, what happens to siezed items and what can't be mailed to Australia can be found here.
+Useful information about what items must be declared for inspection, what happens if you fail to declare or dispose of any biosecurity items or make a false declaration, what happens to siezed items and what can't be mailed to Australia can be found here.

 Travellers & Tourists